Artists · Current artists · Ensemble Clément Janequin · Dominique Visse

 The Ensemble’s numerous recordings of sacred and secular music of the Renaissance, mainly for harmonia mundi, have been widely acclaimed in the press and won numerous prizes and awards.
 The Ensemble's most recent recording, "Au Sainct Nau" for the Alpha label, was shortlisted for a Gramophone Award in 2015.

-The Ensemble Clément Janequin is subsidised by the French Ministry of culture and communication through its Nord - Pas-de-Calais regional office, and is resident ensemble at the Comédie de l'Aa in Saint-Omer.
+The Ensemble Clément Janequin is supported by the French Ministry of culture and communication through its Haut de France regional office.

 The Ensemble Clément Janequin's recent release on the Alpha label, 'Au Sainct Nau' has been shortlisted for a Gramophone Award.
 It was reveiwed in the magazine in February 2015 by Fabrice Fitch - 'It feels like a long time since the last release from Ensemble Clément Janequin.
 They’ve been going for about 35 years, and new recordings have been rarer in recent years, but this one is as impressive in its way as anything I’ve heard from them, and that’s saying something… It’s classic Dominique Visse, and it had me laughing aloud… the disc alternates sacred and secular with immaculate poise.
 The former is beautifully done… and the latter delivered as lustily as ever… The ensemble continues to do what it does best but retains a freshness and questing spirit that sometimes eludes groups of comparable vintage, a sense of joyous music-making that marked them out from the start and which they’ve never lost.
 It was utterly infectious then, and it still is.'